Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

 \subsection{RQ1: How aware are AI/ML professionals of key concepts of fairness in AI/ML software development, and how fairness has been reflected in their work?}

-As depicted in Table~\ref{rq1themes}, we analyze the understanding of fairness by software professionals in the AI / ML context, providing concrete examples of fairness concerns encountered during the software development process in projects assigned to them, based on their experience.
+As depicted in Table~\ref{rq1themes}, we analyze the understanding of fairness by software professionals in the AI/ML context, providing concrete examples of fairness concerns encountered during the software development process in projects assigned to them, based on their experience. \imp{Following the TA process~\cite{clarke2017thematic} resulted in six final themes extracted from the different sub-questions of RQ1 (see Table~\ref{rq1themes}).}